rsliang/azure-automation/Terraform-ACS-Mesos-DCOS/README.md

 Step (3): Build the infrastructure in Azure, apply the template in Terraform

-$ terraform apply - run terraform apply to create resources specified in the tf script
+Run terraform apply to create resources specified in the tf script.

+    $ terraform apply

 Output: